anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 simplefilter(action="ignore", category=FutureWarning)
 ```

-## Step Four: Initialize Spark
+### Step 4: Initialize Spark

-Next we need to initialize Spark, for this example we are just going to run in local mode, however ActiveMatcher can also run on a cluster seemlessly.
+Next we initialize Spark, which runs in the local mode (that is, on your local machine) in this example.

 ```
 spark =  SparkSession.builder\